SimJunYou/CS2113T-TP-UG/UG.md

 |Example Commands|Context|Expected Output|
 |--------------|----------|--------------|
 |`cap`|CAP calculated successfully|![CAP calculated Success]()|

-### Undo
-Deleted a task when you didn’t mean to?
-You can undo your previous action.

-**Format:**
-`undo`

-**Example Usage:**
-Let’s say you have accidentally deleted an important task.
-To undo an action:
-1. Type `undo`.
-2. Then, simply press the Enter key to execute it.

-**Outcome:**
-ra.VI will display the message saying that your last action has been undone!

 ### Timetable
 Every NUS student has lessons to take, whether they are lectures, labs or tutorials, just to name a few.
 These lessons are usually at regular intervals throughout the semester. ra.VI will help you arrange your lessons into a timetable, allowing you to view all of your lessons in one place.